Quaterniomics/Modeller_Missing_Residue_Coronavirus/README.md

 # Modeller_Missing_Residue_Coronavirus

 In order to familiarize myself with some more aspects of homology modeling, I followed a Youtube tutorial for finding missing residues in a sequence, created by YT user 'Bioinformatics & Computational Biology'.
 These pdb files, which complete the protein, can be viewed together in a software such as PyMol.
+(Tutorial link: https://www.youtube.com/watch?v=_PjIFxPzch4 )